Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 In today's society, liver congestion is a common problem.
 There are many causes including pollution, alcohol abuse, drug abuse, poor diet, preservatives, artificial sweeteners, overeating, stress, hepatitis, inactive lifestyle, and long term use of antibiotics and tranquilizers.

-Most Americans have unhealthy livers due to the constant assault of toxins from food and water supplies.
+Most Americans have weak livers due to the constant assault of toxins from food and water supplies.
 Thank God the liver can rejuvenate itself and continues to function even when eighty percent of its cells are damaged.

 Symptoms of poor liver function include a tendency for constipation, alternating with diarrhea, a sluggish system, abdominal bloating, menstrual disorders, itchy palms, unexplained skin problems, bags under the eyes, inflamed eyes, depression, anemia, unexplained weight gain, poor digestion, food allergies, nausea, dizziness, dry tongue, jaundiced skin, and liver spots (dark areas on the skin).